Denodo - Access and Permissions Within a Denodo VDB

 4. Click the pencil icon in the Column privileges column of the view on which the restriction will apply.

 5. By default, all columns are selected.
-Deselect the columns that you do not want the user to execute and press Ok.
+Deselect the columns that you do not want the user to execute and select Ok.

 Row privileges allow different actions over subsets of rows: